CommonAccord/GitForLaw/Model/ContractTypes-Taxonomy.md

 Classification of legal documents by their attributes, limited here to "contracts" in the legal sense:

+1. The Unique Name for the form:  May be composed of the name of the publisher, the document name, and a version number or date.

+1. Location:  A URL or similar.

 1. Function: Agreement, amendment, renewal, notice, Statement of Work, Purchase Order.
 This is partly a matter of the structure of the document, but largely about its intent.

 1. Author: Person who created the document, applied a modification, etc.